ArtArtArtArt/KMSVault/1EvergreenNotes/socket.md

----
-status: ⚙️
-type:
- - definition
-tags:
-  - #programming/network
----
+# socket

-Socket - endpoint of a connection.
+of a connection.
 There is a server and a client socket.
 Once a connection is established a communication between two may start.

 There are two kinds of sockets:
  - TCP
  - DATAGRAM (UDP)

 TCP provides reliability, IP provides routing